NA-MIC/ProjectWeek/common/Discord.md

 ## Discord in Project Week

-For Project Weeks that need to be held virtually, the community uses Discord in addition to Zoom as the main chat communication device until further notice
+For Project Weeks that need to be held virtually, the community uses Discord in addition to Zoom as the main chat communication device until further notice.

 ## What is Discord?